MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modernize-classic-team-site.md

 **Will this cmdlet change all my classic sites?**

-- No. The cmdlet can be run on one site at at time.
+- No. The cmdlet can be run on one site at time.

 **Will this cmdlet change the site template?**